A Guide to the Festival

 - For the enjoyment of all guests, we do ask that you limit the amount of movement during the performance.
 Although we will not prevent you from leaving your seat during a performance, we ask that you limit this if possible by waiting until intermission.
 If you do leave the amphitheater, you may be asked to wait to re-enter until a suitable break in the performance.

-- Even though we are an outdoor venue, no smoking is allowed in the concession area or amphitheater area.
+- Even though we are an outdoor venue,smoking of any kind is not allowed in the concession area or amphitheater area.
 There is a designated area for smoking, outside the entrance to the theater.
 Please note that from time to time the Sand Harbor State Park may ban all smoking entirely if there is a high fire danger warning in effect.